The H\"ormander condition for delayed stochastic differential equations: Preliminaries

 \subsubsection{Roughness of \texorpdfstring{$\Wc$}{Wc}}

 For the convenience of the reader, we recall the concept of roughness for rough paths as in \cite[Definition 6.7]{FH14}.
-Our goal in this subsection is to prove roughness for $\Wc$.
+The goal of this subsection is to prove roughness for $\Wc$.
 This will be crucial in order to use the so-called Norris lemma, a quantitative version of the Doob-Meyer decomposition.